ckeditor/ckeditor4-docs/docs/guide/dev/howtos/styles/README.md

 The optional [Stylesheet Parser](https://ckeditor.com/cke4/addon/stylesheetparser) plugin can be used to point to an external CSS stylesheet containing style definitions.
 It will help you use existing CSS styles and display them in the **Styles** drop-down list without a need to define them specifically for CKEditor as {@link guide/dev/howtos/styles/README#how-do-i-customize-the-styles-drop-down-list%3F described here}.

-For more information on using the plugin refer to {@link guide/dev/features/styles/README#the-stylesheet-parser-plugin The Stylesheet Parser Plugin} article and see the relevant [CKEditor SDK sample](https://sdk.ckeditor.com/samples/styles.html).
+For more information on using the plugin refer to {@link guide/dev/features/styles/README#the-stylesheet-parser-plugin The Stylesheet Parser Plugin} article and see the relevant {@linksdk styles CKEditor SDK sample}.

 ## How Do I Add Custom Styles Based on CSS Classes?